This tutorial will teach you how to join POI datasets with Placekey using Python in a Google Colab environment.

 Address vs. POI

-Our two datasets, the Patterns dataset and polling dataset both correspond to Election Week.
-So we can join on just the address part of the Placekey.
+We are certain our two datasets are temporally-aligned because the Patterns dataset and polling dataset both correspond to Election Week, so we can comfortably join on just the address part of the Placekey.
 As a workaround, we will remove the POI portion of any Placekeys that have it.
 For example, 123-456@abc-def-ghi will become 123@abc-def-ghi.
 We do this because the Placekey API can only match some of our POIs with 12 characters (address Placekeys) instead of the full 15 characters (POI Placekeys).
 When we join two datasets on Placekey, we need to make sure the Placekeys are apples-to-apples (which in our example means all Placekeys are reduced to 12-character address Placekeys).
 This is done in the next code block.

 When would we need the full POI Placekey?
 Some datasets might be specific to the POI over time, but not specific to the address.
 To go with the same example as before, suppose a McDonald’s (owned by Tom) in San Francisco used to be a Taco Bell (owned by Amy) with the same address.
 Suppose we also have a dataset containing data on the owners of every business in the history of San Francisco.
 In that case, we would need the POI part of the Placekey to distinguish between Tom’s McDonald’s and Amy’s Taco Bell.
 More information can be found here.